This document is relevant for: Inf2, Trn1, Trn2

 Note that c_tile = a_tile + b_tile will also work, as NKI overloads simple Python operators such as +, -, *, and /.
 For a complete set of available NKI APIs, refer to NKI API Reference Manual.

-Storing outputs#
+Storing and returning outputs#

 nl.store(c_output, value=c_tile)